ufal/evaldio/data_preparation/70.releasing/README.md

 # Database of Spoken Czech as a Foreign Language (Permanent Residency in the Czech Republic)

 The language corpus of spoken expressions by non-native speakers of Czech is focused on language level A2 (according to the CEFR), which is required for the granting of permanent residency in the Czech Republic.
-It includes recordings capturing the oral part of the [Certified Exam in Czech for Foreigners](http://ujop.cuni.cz/cce) at the A2 level.
+It includes recordings capturing the oral part of the [Czech Language Certificate Exam](https://ujop.cuni.cz/UJOPEN-70.html?ujopcmsid=12:czech-language-certificate-exam-cce) at the A2 level.
 The recordings consist of dialogues between the examiner (a native speaker) and the candidate (a non-native speaker).
 In addition to the recordings, the corpus also contains their transcriptions, which are richly linguistically annotated.
 Some recordings are accompanied by multiple transcriptions from different annotators, allowing for comparisons of various transcripts of the same recording and evaluations of the degree of consistency in converting spoken language into written text.